 Argentina: Juan Manuel Fangio, a former soldier now become a race car driver, wins the Turismo Carretera, Gran Premio del Norte, the Grand Prix International North.
-The two-week race involves a 9500 km drive through Argentina, Bolivia and Peru.
+The two-week race involves a 9500 km drive through Argentina, Bolivia, and Peru.
 In particular, the racers have to drive up through the Andes to Lima, Peru and then back down again in stages.
 His time is 109 hours 36 minutes.
 Fangio is the first TC Argentine Champion to win the race with a Chevrolet.
 It is Fangio's first major victory and leads him to become Argentine National Champion for 1940.

 |The Carolina Times, 12 October 1940.|

-American Homefront: President Roosevelt gives a speech in which he reassures the country that the US is only arming for defense of the western hemisphere.
-He is in the midst of his re-election campaign, and indications from polls and the like is that public sentiment remains strongly in favor of non-intervention.
+American Homefront: President Roosevelt gives a speech in which he reassures the country that the US is only arming for the defense of the western hemisphere.
+He is in the midst of his re-election campaign, and indications from polls and the like are that public sentiment remains strongly in favor of non-intervention.

 Cowboy star Tom Mix perishes in an auto accident.
 Driving his bright yellow Cord Phaeton sports car, Mix is heading north from Tucson at 80 mph when he fails to notice a sign warning that a bridge is out on the road ahead.
 The Phaeton flies through the air and crashes into a dry wash.
-Mix is killed when a heavy aluminum suitcase in the convertible’s backseat strikes his head.
-The area is now know as the Tom Mix Wash, with a small commemorative iron statue of a riderless horse.
+Tom Mix is killed when a heavy aluminum suitcase in the convertible’s backseat strikes his head.
+The area is now known as the Tom Mix Wash, with a small commemorative iron statue of a riderless horse.

 |So long to Tom Mix.|